 Metropolitan Planning Organization (MPO): A group in an urban area of more than 50,000 people responsible for transportation planning.
 It is a partnership between a locale and the federal government that helps guide investment decisions for projects like this one.
 MPOs identify opportunities to improve safety, plan improvements, and analyze trends.

 Right-of-Way: Right-of-way consists of the legal right to make a ‘way’ over, or use, someone else’s land.
 MDT may acquire right-of-way by buying a piece of land or purchasing an ‘easement’ for specific transportation or public utility use (fiber internet, natural gas, power lines, etc.).
-Most easements are on private property though some are owned by the state, city, or county.
+Most easements are located on private property, although some are owned by the state, city, or county.